 Medical leave resulting from pregnancy shall entitle staff members to paid leave for up to eight (8) weeks in the case of a normal delivery, and up to ten (10) weeks for a Caesarean Section, or the length of time determined to be medically necessary as certified by the employee's physician.
-Such paid leave consists of sick leave, Paid Time Off (PTO), and Short-Term Disability (STD), in that order.
+Such paid leave consists of sick leave, 50% of Paid Time Off (PTO), and Short-Term Disability (STD), in that order.
+Note that the employee will only be paid for the time accrued.
 Staff members taking additional leave under Policy 631 (Family and Medical Leave), will be allowed to substitute available PTO per that policy.

 Sick leave is provided for the reasons stated in this policy and may not be used for other purposes.
 Sick leave may not be advanced.

 Employees using sick leave are prohibited from working either in the workplace or at any other location, including the employee's home, whether for the University or otherwise.
 The employee may be required to submit a return to work note from the treating or health care provider prior to reporting back to the workplace.